By Kate Downes, LAc TCM Practitioner

 With winter’s element being water, there’s no better time to get in touch with your inner fish.
 Look to water-based self-care rituals that have a calming, meditative effect.
 Floatation pod therapy, herbal baths, steam rooms, or even walks near bodies of water can inspire your self-care this winter (just be sure to dry off well and get warm quickly afterward).

 You can also embrace the beauty of the water element with a skincare ritual that not only hydrates dry winter skin but also helps you tap into your mystic and intuitive side.
-The Once in a Pink Moon Water Element Collection is a deeply cleansing and hydrating 3-step skincare ritual for those with an astrological water sign (Cancer, Scorpio, or Pisces), or anyone who wants to embrace the power of the water element.
+The Water Element Collection is a deeply cleansing and hydrating 3-step skincare ritual for those with an astrological water sign (Cancer, Scorpio, or Pisces), or anyone who wants to embrace the power of the water element.

 - Make your bedtime an hour earlier.